moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ### primitive data type

 In computer science, primitive data types are a set of basic data types from which all other data types are constructed.
-Specifically it often refers to the limited set of data representations in use by a particular processor, which all compiled programs must use
+Specifically it often refers to the limited set of data representations in use by a particular processor, which all compiled programs must use.

-.
+## compound data type or composite data type
+In computer science, a composite data type or compound data type is any data type which can be constructed in a program using the programming language's primitive data types and other composite types.